 1. Spread pulut rice in a tray.

 3. Pour santan mix over rice.
-Level of santan should be just over the surface of the rice.
+The level of santan should be just over the surface of the rice.

 4. Steam pulut rice for 25 – 30 minutes.
 Remember to close the lid of your steamer.

 5. Take the tray out of the steamer.
-Press down the sticky pulut rice (so that the green custard will not seep through).
+Press down the sticky rice.

 6. Add 1 tablespoon hot water to the green tea powder and mix.

-7. In a bowl, add flour, sugar, egg, salt, tea and santan.
+7. In a bowl, add flour, sugar, egg, salt, tea and coconut milk.

 8. Mix well.